Breast Augmentation in Palm Beach Gardens, Jupiter, and Port St. Lucie

 Ideal patients are in good health and have realistic expectations about their results.
 Candidates often seek breast implants to restore a balanced overall appearance.
-Women with sagging tissue should consider combining a lift with their procedure.
+Women with sagging tissue should consider combining a breast lift with their procedure.
 How soon after my pregnancy can I undergo breast augmentation surgery?
 How do I choose which implant is best for me?
 Will I be able to perform most physical activities after I have completed my recovery?

-Breast augmentation may be performed under local anesthesia with sedation or general anesthesia, depending on the extent of the procedure and the preference of the patient and Dr. Lickstein.
+Breast augmentation may be performed under local anesthesia with sedation or general anesthesia, depending on the extent of the procedure and the preference of the patient and our surgeons.
 Incisions are made, and the selected implants are carefully placed into a created pocket within the breast.
 Incisions are meticulously sutured closed to minimize scarring after the procedure.
 The entire surgery typically takes about two hours to complete.

 The Recovery Process

-You will experience bruising and swelling after surgery, but Dr. Lickstein and his staff will provide you with instructions to minimize those side effects and medication to manage any post-operative pain.
+You will experience bruising and swelling after surgery, but our surgeons and staff will provide you with instructions to minimize those side effects and medication to manage any post-operative pain.
 You will be advised to wear a surgical support bra for several weeks during the recovery process, which limits swelling and provides necessary support and protection to the breasts while they heal.
 Most patients return to work within one to two weeks after their procedure and will be able to resume a regular exercise routine within about four weeks.
 Significant swelling should subside within six weeks, but residual swelling can persist for many months.